Composer#

 Code Actions#

-Quickly update or remove package right from the editor, using the code actions:
+Quickly update or remove a package right from the editor by using code actions:

 Installed Version Inlay#

-Actual installed version is displayed connveniently next to the package required version:
+The actual installed version is displayed conveniently next to the required package version:

 Run-Script CodeLens#

-The "scripts" section of composer.json gets a small code-lens allowing to quickly run the corresponding script, right from the editor:
+The "scripts" section of composer.json gets a small CodeLens that allows you to quickly run the corresponding script right from the editor:

 Diagnostics & Abandoned Packages#

-The extension watches for installed packages and checks if any of them isn't abandoned.
-Abandoned packages are listed in VS Code's problems view, strikethrough, and the tooltip shows the corresponding abandoned message:
+The extension watches installed packages and checks whether any of them are abandoned.
+Abandoned packages are listed in VS Code's Problems view with strikethrough text, and the tooltip shows the corresponding abandonment message:

 Commands#

-Integrated commands work with the composer.json in the workspace root directory.
-If necessary, commands ask which workspace folder you're referring to.
-It allows quickly require, remove, or search for packages from packagist.org, and more.
+Integrated commands work with the composer.json file in the workspace root directory.
+If necessary, commands ask which workspace folder you are referring to.
+This lets you quickly require, remove, or search for packages from packagist.org, and more.

-The following commands are usually executed as a VSCode task, using php executable as configured in the Settings, and composer.phar downloaded automatically when necessary (so it is not necessary to install it by yourself).
+The following commands are usually executed as a VS Code task, using the php executable configured in Settings, and composer.phar downloaded automatically when necessary (so you do not need to install it yourself).

 composer: install#